-LPA's receiving federal-aid funds are responsible for administering their projects and meeting all federal-aid requirements.
+LPAs receiving federal-aid funds are responsible for administering their projects and meeting all federal-aid requirements.
 The NJDOT, through its Stewardship Agreement with FHWA, is responsible for ensuring that each LPA receiving FHWA funds is adequately staffed and suitably equipped to undertake the federal-aid projects; to provide the supervision and inspection required to complete each project in conformance with the approved plans and specifications; and to ensure that all federal requirements are met.
-Generally speaking these requirements are set forth in Title 23 - Highways and 2 CFR Part 1201.
+These requirements are set forth in Title 23 - Highways and 2 CFR Part 200.

-Prospective LPA's should assess their capability to comply with state and federal requirements for procurement of materials and services, accounting practices, right-of-way and easement acquisitions, environmental regulations and applicable design standards.
-If the applicant is awarded a TAP grant, then the LPAs receiving the grant must have the financial capability to advance project costs for materials and contractors.
+Prospective LPAs should assess their capability to comply with state and federal requirements for procurement of materials and services, accounting practices, right-of-way and easement acquisitions, environmental regulations and applicable design standards.
+If the applicant is awarded a TA Set-Aside grant, then the LPA receiving the grant must have the financial capability to advance the project.